Province of St. Joseph

 Br.
 Michael states, “I have always tried in my various ministries to live by this quote from St Francis: ‘We are called to heal wounds, to unite what has fallen apart, and to bring home those who have lost their way.’
 I am trusting in the guidance of the Holy Spirit for me and the provincial council as we continue our pastoral planning.”

 Besides Br.
-Michael, newly elected council members include the following friars: provincial vicar, Gary Wegner, and councilors Jerome Johnson, Steven Kropp, and Robert Roemer.
-Over 140 friars attended the four-day chapter, held every three years, to elect the Provincial Council, their governing body, and to discuss theological and social/justice issues.
+Michael, newly elected council members include the following friars: provincial vicar, Steven Kropp, and councilors David Preuss, Daniel Fox and Jerome Johnson.
+Friars attended the four-day chapter, held every three years, to elect the Provincial Council, their governing body, and to discuss theological and social/justice issues.

 Established at Mt.
 Calvary Wisconsin in 1857, the Capuchins are an international community of friars modeling themselves after St. Francis of Assisi.
-The brothers of the Capuchin Province of St. Joseph, headquartered in Detroit, serve in a variety of ministries including social service, schools, chaplaincy, retreat houses and parishes in Michigan, Wisconsin, Illinois, Indiana, Montana, Arizona, California, Nicaragua, and Panama.
-Click here for employment opportunities in the Province.
+The brothers of the Capuchin Province of St. Joseph, headquartered in Detroit, serve in a variety of ministries including social service, schools, chaplaincy, retreat house and parishes in Michigan, Wisconsin, Illinois, Indiana, Montana, Arizona, Nicaragua, and Panama.